mohangunturu/application-final/README.md

    * LSTM and Dense

 #### Summary and Interpretation of Models:
 * Features: I have applied correlation and Random forest classifier to select the features that compares target variable with all the features.
-I have picked top 10 features that predicts that explains atleast 90% variance.
+I have picked top 10 features that predicts that explains at least 90% variance.
 Using these top 10 features, I have analyzed the data with several models and compared the performance.
 ### Regression Models
   * I have applied Linear, Random forest, Polynomial and SV Regression algorithms.
   ### Results